jonpol01/Cerberus/README.md

+[cerb]:docs/cerberus.jpg

+![cerb]

-# Cerberus-Keroberos
+# Cerberus(Keroberos)

-Multi CPU equipped bot for research
+A multi CPU equipped bot for scientific research

+*if you are interested on contributing to my research please submit an issue*